Syros is very distinct from the other islands we visited. While it is supposed to be the most populated it felt deserted.

 When boats dock in the harbor, trucks line up to take their load to move to different locations.
 It looks simple in this place that manages the cargo and the passengers but it is a lot of coordination.

 Nearby the Custom Building, you can find the Kanaris Monument.

 Nearby the Custom Building, you can find the Kanaris Monument.
-A burst with four Greek flag to commemorate captain Konstantinos Kanaris who was a politician, a prime minister that also fought for freedom during the Greek war of Independence.
+A burst with four Greek flags to commemorate captain Konstantinos Kanaris who was a politician, a prime minister that also fought for freedom during the Greek War of Independence.

 In the square, the statue of Andreas Miaoulis along with a round stand for presentations, I guess.

 If you are in the port and you wonder how to get to the square, look for the Statue of Victory.
 Behind it, is the direct road to the square.